wilsonmar/wilsonmar.github.io/_posts/2016-10-29-iot-raspberry-install.md

    In the above example, the 64 GB SD card IDENTIFIER is "disk3".

-0. Unmount your SD card (so a utility can overwrite the entire disk) by constructing a command containing the disk identifier number for your SD card (3 in the example above):
+0. Type a command to unmount your SD card (so a utility can overwrite the entire disk) by constructing a command containing the disk identifier number for your SD card (3 in the example above):